MustafaSarikaya/malicious-pdf-generator/README.md

 Enter the payload number: 1
 ```

 In this example, the tool generates a malicious PDF file named `output.pdf` based on the `input.pdf` file.
-The PDF file contains a JavaScript payload that downloads to a file when the user opens the PDF file.
+The PDF file contains a JavaScript payload that downloads a file when the user opens the PDF file.

 ## Payloads